makersall/toolkit/pages/70-civic/40-et-economy.html.md

 - A design for digitally fabricating a comfy chair
 - The patent for sensors that allow a robot to etch innovative patterns on glass -- and the design and code that lets anyone digitally fabricate that sensor

-Unlike physical objects, the cost of making a copy of a digital creative work for someone else is close to zero.
+Unlike physical objects, the cost of making a copy of a digital creative work is close to zero.

-We can already get a glimpse of the potential of an economy where digital creative works are central and are easily available:
+We can already get a glimpse of the potential of an economy where digital creative works are central and easily available:

 - If you want to learn a new skill, odds are there dozens of tutorials freely available on YouTube.
 - Many recent AI breakthroughs have been driven by techniques known as "deep learning," which spread rapidly because both the ideas behind it and the open source programming libraries for implementing it are freely available.